NS-unina/Honey-MTD/README.md

 The following steps allow project running on a Linux *(Ubuntu 20.04)* machine.

-Project source code is contained in `Project` folder.

 ### Setup
 In `topology` folder:
 1. Execute the script *create_net.sh*.